 So I decided to wear skirts for a while — just to see.
 I wanted to get an idea of whether God would really be pleased with this little gift to Him.
 I recognize that any gift I can give to Him has only the value of the paper-and-crayons cards that my children give me for my birthday — no value at all, except the love and effort put into it for the sheer desire to please.
 It does not elevate my status in His eyes, so my only purpose is to please Him.

 Worthy of note is that while I have changed my wardrobe considerably, I have not made many changes to the wardrobe of my daughters.
-(Well, Ann is a baby and still in sleepers!)
-But my toddler, Eleanor, already wears dresses most of the time — it has been my preference.
+(Well, Busy Boots is a baby and still in sleepers!)
+But my toddler, Shiny Boots, already wears dresses most of the time — it has been my preference.
 After two boys, it has been a lot of fun to have a daughter — and explore the world of frilly, feminine little dresses.
-Now that Eleanor’s previously bald little head is beginning to sprout some hair, I have delighted in pulling it into two teeny-weeny, curly little piggy-tails.
+Now that her previously bald little head is beginning to sprout some hair, I have delighted in pulling it into two teeny-weeny, curly little piggy-tails.
 Sure, she is cute in jeans, too, but what a pleasure it is to dress my sweet little girl to look the very picture of a sweet little girl!

-And now?
+In conclusion?
 I still wear a lot of dresses.
-I think it is easier to be feminine and modest in them, and I like to wear them most of the time.
+I think it is easier to be feminine and modest in them, and I like to wear them a lot of the time.
 But there’s something to be said, on occasion, for the convenience of a pair of jeans, or the warm comfort of a jogging suit on a cold winter day!